Kenyan court drops $60 million corruption case against deputy president | Law-Order

 - Kenya

-In a separate ruling in July, a Kenyan court ordered Gachagua to repay 202 million shillings which it determined were the proceeds of corruption.
-At the time, Gachugua said the verdict was intended to undermine his candidacy in the Aug.
-9 election on then presidential candidate Ruto's ticket.
+In a separate ruling in July, a court ordered Gachagua to repay 202 million shillings which it determined were the proceeds of corruption.
+At the time, Gachagua said the verdict was intended to undermine his candidacy in the Aug.
+9 election on then presidential candidate William Ruto's ticket.

+Under new President Ruto's government, prosecutors have withdrawn several cases against some of his allies on the same grounds.
+On Oct.
+12, Haji issued a request to a magistrate's court to withdraw corruption charges against Aisha Jumwa - the Public Service and Gender Cabinet Secretary who is a close ally of Ruto - for lack of evidence.
+Jumwa had denied any wrongdoing.

+On Wednesday, privately owned news group Citizen reported that Jumwa requested Haji to withdraw a murder case against her, arguing that the evidence does not meet the threshold.
+She has denied any wrongdoing in the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)